DataDog/dd-trace-php/dockerfiles/ci/xfail_tests/README.md

 ddtrace affects the order of destructor execution due to creating span stacks etc.

+## `Zend/tests/stack_limit/stack_limit_013.phpt`

+This particular test is very close to the stack limit, and thus sometimes fails to actually exceed the stack limit with ddtrace.

 ## `ext/zend_test/tests/`, `Zend/tests/gh10346.phpt`

 Observer tests trace all functions, including dd setup.
 Exclude these from being observed.